Fraidy Reiss: Life

 Reiss graduated at 32 from Rutgers University, and was commencement speaker.
 She began work as a journalist.
-Reiss left her husband after twelve years of marriage, and was shunned by her family and community after doing so.
-She finally was able to obtain a divorce three years later after leaving him.
+Reiss left her husband after twelve years of marriage, and was shunned by her family after doing so.
+She finally was able to obtain a divorce three years after leaving him.
 Reiss subsequently left Judaism, and became an atheist.
 Reiss has not spoken to her family since then, save for her sister on occasion.

 In 2016, it was announced that Reiss would become the subject of a documentary by production company Women Rising.
 Sara Hirsh Bordo will direct the documentary, and production on it was scheduled to begin in fall of 2016.

 Activism

-In 2011, Reiss founded the non-profit organization Unchained At Last, to support women who wish to leave arranged and forced marriages.
+In 2011, Reiss founded the non-profit organization Unchained At Last, to support people who wish to leave arranged and forced marriages.
 Helping minors is difficult, but Unchained does what it can, including changing laws to prevent minors from being legally entered into marriage in the United States.
 The organization is incorporated in New Jersey.
 Unchained At Last serves people from various communities.
 The organization tailors services to each client's background.
-Unchained At Last offers legal assistance and other direct services for the women.
-The organization also helps the women with social services, so that they can continue with their lives, as well as mentoring.
-Reiss has also participated in a planning session held by the White House Council on Women and Girls that would target development of a national policy on forced and arranged marriages.
+Unchained At Last offers legal assistance and other direct services for the survivors.
+The organization also helps clients with social services, so that they can continue with their lives, as well as mentoring.
+Reiss has also participated in a planning session held by the White House Council on Women and Girls that would target development of a national policy on forced and child marriages.
 Reiss also collaborated with New Jersey senator Loretta Weinberg on a draft of a law that would allow women to access crime victimization records free of charge.
 This would allow the women to use those records as proof to obtain restraining orders.
-As of 2016, the organization has assisted over 250 women.
+As of 2024, the organization has assisted over 1,000 survivors.

-Upon learning about the widespread phenomenon of marriage under the age of 18 in the United States, Reiss took on ending marriage under the age of 18 in all 50 U.S. states.
-In 2018, the first two U.S. states - Delaware and New Jersey - signed laws ending all marriage before 18, due to Unchained At Last's activism and assistance.
+Upon learning about the phenomenon of marriage under the age of 18 in the United States, Reiss took on ending marriage under the age of 18 in all 50 U.S. states.
+In 2018, the first two U.S. states – Delaware and New Jersey – signed laws ending all marriage before 18.
 Also in 2018, American Samoa, a U.S. territory, ended child marriage.
-Pennsylvania, Minnesota and the U.S. Virgin Islands followed in 2020.
-As of 2020, several other states have introduced similar legislation to end marriage under the age of 18.
+Pennsylvania, Minnesota, and the U.S. Virgin Islands followed in 2020, then Rhode Island and New York in 2021, and Massachusetts in 2022.
+In 2023, Vermont, Connecticut, and Michigan ended child marriage.
+Washington, Virginia and New Hampshire followed in 2024, bringing to 13 the total number of states that have ended child marriage.
+In 2025, Washington, D.C., a U.S. district and the nation's capital, also passed legislation to set the marriage age at 18.
+As of 2025, several other states have introduced similar legislation to end marriage under the age of 18.